Amin-mashari/jitsi-load-test-cli/README.md

 ## Features

-- Specify room and instance for the load test
+- Specify room and domain for the load test
 - Configure the number of video and audio publishers
 - Set the number of subscribers
 - Define the duration of the load test